Korea corporate bank accounts in 2024

 - The country is home to i) 52 commercial banks (including a) 8 nationwide banks b) 6 local banks and c) 38 branches of international banks) ii) 5 specialised banks and iii) 2 digital banks.
 The three government-owned banks are i) Korea Development Bank ii) Industrial Bank of Korea and iii) Korea Eximbank.

-- Healy Consultants Group PLC recommends our foreign Clients open a corporate bank account in Korea with a bank with which they are already an overseas Client.
+- Healy Consultants Group recommends our foreign Clients open a corporate bank account in Korea with a bank with which they are already an overseas Client.
 For example, Woori Bank operates branches on most continents, as well as branches across Korea.
 The bank also has four ‘foreigner friendly’ branches where English is spoken.
 Little English is spoken in most Korean bank branches.

 - Of the international banks with branches in Korea, we recommend i) Standard Chartered and ii) Citibank.
 These international banks offer high levels of service, and banking in English.